decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-03-create-scene.md

 This is the Decentraland build configuration file.

 We provide a tool called `metaverse-compiler`, it comes with the `metaverse-api` package.
 This tool is in charge of reading the `build.json` file and compile your scene in a way that the client can run it.
-The only thing it really does is to bundle Typescript code into a WebWorker using WebPack.
+All it really does is bundle Typescript code into a WebWorker using WebPack.

 > You can also use the CLI to create Node.js servers for multiplayer experiences.